 As an additional part of an exit fee, in order to protect DWR and remaining DWR customers from having “stranded costs” in the future, prior to allowing any customers to “exit the system”, DWR must determine if such customers’ decisions to stop purchasing power from DWR would adversely affect DWR’s ability to meet its contracted power purchase and debt service obligations.
 DWR also must determine if such decisions would result in increases in the cost of power to DWR’s remaining customers.
 If DWR determines that either would occur, the customers proposing to stop purchasing DWR power should be required to make an additional exit fee payment to DWR to compensate for the costs their actions would create.
-The additional exit fee payment would need to be equal in value to the difference between the projected contract cost of the power that otherwise would be sold to such customer and the projected market value of such power.
+The additional exit fee payment, to be determined by DWR, would need to be equal in value to the difference between the projected contract cost of the power that otherwise would be sold to such customer and the projected market value of such power.
+DWR would consult with the CPUC as needed to make such determination.
 Upon the payment of such amount, DWR would be able to sell the excess power without unfairly burdening the remaining customers or jeopardizing its ability to meet its payment obligations going forward.

 The DWR would use the revenue from the two potential exit fee components discussed above to either accelerate the repayment of bonds or take other action to ensure sufficient revenues would exist in the future to pay-off the bonds that remain outstanding.

 As a practical matter, DWR cannot make the above determinations without a rational, orderly process that takes into account the potential impact of all customers seeking to exit the system over a given period of time.
 In the absence of a comprehensive approach, any “case by case” analysis would be arbitrary, such that the “first in line” might appear to cause no negative impact, while the “last in line” might appear to have significant impact.
 Therefore, some “window” during which customers could apply to exit the system would be needed.
-This could take the form of an annual “enrollment period” or other mechanism that would provide both DWR and customers with an understandable, predictable mechanism for decision-making.
+This could take the form of an annual or other periodic “enrollment period” or other mechanism that would provide both DWR and customers with an understandable, predictable mechanism for decision-making.

+6/12/01